 c.
 Checks and money orders, regardless of the department or function, must always be made payable to the College of Charleston.
 These instruments cannot be made payable to projects, seminars, conferences, clinics, or any other such entities.

 d.
 Restrictively endorse (stamp – for deposit only) all checks and money orders immediately upon receipt.
 Authorized receipting areas will be issued a restrictive endorsement stamp stating:

 The restrictive endorsement serves as protection against lost or stolen items.

 C. Procedures for Preparing and Depositing Receipts

-- Any person delivering a deposit to the Treasurer’s Office should take adequate precautions for their personal security and safety.
-Never mail cash.
+1. Any person delivering a deposit to the Treasurer’s Office should take adequate precautions for their personal security and safety.
+Never mail the deposit.

-c.
+a.
 Due to the risk of loss or theft, funds are required to be deposited in the time frames specified above.
-Undeposited funds must be kept under lock and key at all times.
+Funds not yet deposited must be kept under lock and key at all times.

 a.
 Write the date of the deposit and the name of the campus organization in the upper left hand corner of the form.
 Print your name (no initials) and phone number in the area “Prepared by”.

-f.
+g.
 Amount Calculations.
 Always count all coin, currency, money orders, checks, and deposit amounts twice to ensure validity before recording on the deposit form.
-In every instance, run two separate calculator tapes for each deposit and attach to the transmittal form.

-- All deposits made to the Treasurer’s Office will be issued a receipt.
+4. All deposits made at the Treasurer’s Office will be issued a receipt.
 This receipt should be compared against the original deposit and attached to your copy of the transmittal.
 You should receive a receipt immediately upon deposit.
-The College’s Deposit Transmittal Form may be downloaded